Legal Studies B.A.

 A starting point for law school

-Explore topics in legal theory and practice that give you a preview of law school and help you decide if it’s the right fit for you.
+Explore topics in legal theory and practice that give you a preview of law school and help you decide if it's the right fit for you.
+UAA has entered into a variety of different options to assist its students in admission to and success in law school.
 For high-achieving students, an accelerated law school admission option allows you to begin law school after your junior year of undergraduate study.

 Legal studies scholarships and financial aid

 You may qualify for Justice Center UAA Administration Scholarships, as well as university-funded scholarships.
 Visit the UAA Office of Financial Aid for more information.

 Earn a bachelor's degree from a program approved by the American Bar Association, which is widely recognized by U.S. lawyers as the standard for undergraduate legal education and for paralegal education.
 With a degree from an ABA-approved program, you qualify to sit for several national certification or registration exams for paralegal and legal assistants.
 ABA approval also means UAA's B.A. in legal studies is closely monitored for faculty qualifications, student placement, library resources and program assessment.
 The undergraduate program curriculum is kept up to date, responding to the needs of the legal community.

 Online classes and distance learning in legal studies